 These days, Easter Island is a UNESCO World Heritage Site and survives mostly on tourism.
 Blessed with a year-round temperate climate and dramatic natural beauty, Easter Island makes for a fascinating and unique destination.
 The island has a distinctly Polynesian flare, though the indigenous people (the descendants of the Short-Ears and the Long-Ears) now mostly speak Spanish.
 Fortunately, many of their ancient traditions survive, along with almost 900 of the mysterious moai.

 For such an isolated piece of land, Easter Island is actually quite easy to get to…especially if you go there with Mockingbird, on our upcoming tour of Chile!
-Details coming soon – drop us a note if you’d like to be the first to hear about it.
+Click here for details.